PGCE (PCET) one year full-time - Postgraduate Certificate in Education - Level 7 (PGCE)

 Can I get an incentive bursary?

-In 2012/13 students studying on the full-time PGCE (PCET) Programmes were eligible for a Welsh Government bursary of £1000 as part of the Initial Teacher Training Grants.
+For 2014/15 students studying on the full-time PGCE (PCET) Programmes will be eligible for a Welsh Government bursary of £1000 as part of the Initial Teacher Training Grants.
 Trainee teachers in STEM subjects such as Mathematics, Sciences, Electronics, Engineering, Computing, Technology and Literacy will qualify for £3000 as part of the Governments incentives.
 Bursaries are awarded following successful enrolment on to the PGCE (PCET) Full-time Programme.
 Payments are distributed on a monthly basis.

 Tuition Fees and Finance